A smial is a hobbit home. Our smial wanders. #ActuallyAutistic #VanLife exploring sensory and social isolation in small spaces, on wheels.

 Our aging minivan is the perfect platform to experiment with my sensory needs.
 I installed a solar panel, battery, and inverter and turned it into a mobile, off-grid sensory and social isolation habitat.
 It’s a rolling coping mechanism, an accessibility device, a sensory safe smial of Cavendish space.
 I call it the Silver Sarcophagus.
 For the alliteratively playful, try also coping cocoon, coping capsule, burnout bivy, and burnout buoy.

 The Sarcophagus is equipped to boondock on public lands and hook up to facilities at state, national, and RV parks.
 Everywhere I go, my sensory coping space is with me.
 Everywhere I go, a lozenge of predictable comfort with a good mattress is here to help me endure.

 Neuropathy, chronic pain, autistic burnout, and activist burnout have forced me into semi-retirement.
 I’m at the end of my career wondering what to do with myself once savings runs out.
-For now, I will abide in my wandering smial, seeking solace in a small space set amidst sprawling nature.
-From within, the energy for yet another reinvention might be mustered.
+For now, I will abide in a wandering smial, seeking solace in a small space set amidst sprawling nature.
+Within, the energy for yet another reinvention might be mustered.
 The continuous fluid adaptation required to cope in a neurotypical world is exhausting.
 I’ll be in the Silver Sarcophagus marshaling my reserves.